 Remember, take away the deli meat if you notice any spoil signs, such as a sour smell, sliminess, or unusual discoloration.
 Be cautious and never consume expired deli meat.

 Can deli meat go bad in the fridge?

-Yes, deli meat can go bad in the fridge if you do not correctly store it or exceed a normal shelf life.
-The fridge can help slow bacterial development but does not stop it.
+Yes, deli meat can go bad in the fridge if you do not properly store it or exceed a standard shelf life.
+The fridge can help slow bacterial development; however, it does not stop it.
 Bacteria can still multiply over time, causing spoiling with signs such as a sour smell, sliminess, or unusual discoloration.
 Consuming these can lead to potential foodborne illnesses, posing a risk to your health.

 Following proper storage practices is essential, including maintaining the fridge’s temperature at or below 40°F (4°C), using airtight containers to store deli meat, or wrapping it tightly.
 Remember to consume it before the expiration date or a few days after opening the box.

 What deli meat lasts the longest in the fridge?